All Episodes

 That's the other thing, of course, I'm wondering about.

-You don't expose, do you?
+You don't suppose, do you?

-I don't know of anyone other than maybe some very small independent telephone operators now.
+And I don't know of anyone other than maybe some very small independent telephone operators now.

-So in other words, we're probably Y2K compliant, but we've had a massive failure?
+So in other words, we're probably Y2K compliant, but we've had a massive failure.

 And we certainly haven't switched the clock yet to the year 2000.

-We've done the tests like that on the upgrades where we go ahead and switch the system during
+We've done the tests like that on the upgrades where we go ahead and switch the system during off-peak hours and test it to make sure that it follows through on the switch after we upgrade the system.

-But they would not have done a test like at 5.30 in the afternoon?
+But they would not have done a test like at 5.30 in the afternoon.

 No.